 After tapping the Goto button an important tutorial will be displayed, it is crucial that you follow each step to observe the Sun safely.
 This tutorial will appear whenever you want to watch the Sun, you can skip it once you're familiar with it.

 Check that your Smart Solar Filter is free from scratches or holes, a faulty solar filter could damage your telescope’s sensor.

 Remove the cap and position the Smart Solar Filter on your telescope (it is safer to do this procedure inside to make sure to not expose the sensor to the Sun without the filter).

 Unscrew the tripod screws, manually position your telescope mount in the direction of the sun: the structure with the motor must be to your right once you are facing the Sun.

 Once the telescope is facing the Sun with the structure with the motor at your right, do not forget to tighten the tripod screws before launching the Goto.

 Now you are ready to observe the Sun, and you can press the Go-to button.

 The telescope will automatically align itself with the Sun, which should take less than 2 minutes.
 Once the go-to is finished and successful, you'll get a confirmation message in the App.

+Tap the Dynamic Signal Amplification button (Enhanced Vision) to enhance your observation.
 You can now experience the beauty of the Sun’s ever-changing activity and observe its striking sunspots and faculae – temporary phenomena on the Sun’s photosphere, created by intense magnetic field flux.

-Note: You might need to manually adjust the focus wheel at the back of the telescope until you can see the details as in the capture above.
+Note: You might need to manually adjust the focus wheel at the back of the telescope until you can see the details, as in the capture above.